AdobeDocs/target.it-IT/help/r-release-notes/target-release-notes.md

 ## Annunci

-**31 luglio 2019**: [!UICONTROL Le autorizzazioni Enterprise] consentono [!DNL Target] ai clienti di utilizzare un'unica organizzazione, ma dividerla in aree di lavoro per i loro diversi team o flussi di lavoro.
+**31 luglio 2019**

+[!UICONTROL Le autorizzazioni Enterprise] consentono [!DNL Target] ai clienti di utilizzare un'unica organizzazione, ma dividerla in aree di lavoro per diversi team o flussi di lavoro.
 The [!UICONTROL Enterprise Permissions] feature facilitates effective scaling of optimization programs across teams.
-Although the feature was available in the [!DNL Target] UI, the Admin APIs lacked the corresponding support until earlier in 2019.
-In the [!DNL Target] February 2019 release, Adobe updated the Admin APIs so that you can use the integration account to access all workspaces created in your organization.
-So, while earlier, Admin APIs were restricted to just the default workspace, the February 2019 update granted access to all workspaces with [!UICONTROL Approver] access.
+Although this feature was available in the [!DNL Target] UI, the Admin APIs lacked the corresponding support until the [!DNL Target] February 2019 release.
+Adobe ha aggiornato le API Amministratore per poter utilizzare l'account di integrazione per accedere a tutte le aree di lavoro create nell'organizzazione.
+So, while earlier, Admin APIs were restricted to the default workspace, the February 2019 update granted access to all workspaces with [!UICONTROL Approver] access.

-With the upcoming [!DNL Target] September 2019 release, [!DNL Target] [!UICONTROL Enterprise Permissions] will provide customers with the following access controls:
+With the upcoming [!DNL Target] September 2019 release, [!UICONTROL Enterprise Permissions] will provide customers with the following access controls:

 * Potete scegliere le aree di lavoro a cui applicare l'integrazione.
 * You can apply a role to the Adobe I/O integration: [!UICONTROL Approver], [!UICONTROL Editor], or [!UICONTROL Observer].

-**Azione richiesta**: I clienti che stanno sfruttando API per operazioni CRUD su risorse (attività, tipi di pubblico, offerte e rapporti) in tutte le aree di lavoro devono concedere l'accesso esistente di integrazione I/O di Adobe a tutte le aree di lavoro con il ruolo desiderato in base al loro caso d'uso.
-Prior to the September release, all integrations operated using [!UICONTROL Approver] access, regardless of choice made from the [!UICONTROL Product Role] drop-down list.
-Ora potete scegliere il ruolo desiderato.
+**Azione richiesta**: I clienti che stanno sfruttando API per operazioni CRUD su risorse (attività, tipi di pubblico, offerte e rapporti) in tutte le aree di lavoro devono concedere l'accesso esistente di integrazione I/O di Adobe a tutte le aree di lavoro con il ruolo desiderato.
+Prior to the September release, all integrations operated using [!UICONTROL Approver] access, regardless of the role selected from the [!UICONTROL Product Role] drop-down list.
+Con la prossima release, è possibile selezionare il ruolo desiderato.

-This action should be performed before **September 4, 2019** to not face any disruption on your end.
-If this action is not performed, after the [!DNL Target] September 2019 release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
-Non esiste una reazione negativa alla configurazione di integrazioni in anticipo.
-Prima di effettuare questa modifica, meglio sarà.
-A seconda del numero di aree di lavoro nell'organizzazione, è necessario un tempo limitato.
-Questo processo richiede solo pochi clic per aggiungere un'integrazione esistente alle aree di lavoro con il ruolo desiderato.
+This action should be performed before **September 4, 2019**.
+After the [!DNL Target] September 2019 release, the access controls will activate and you will observe access to just the default workspace if that's how you are currently set up.
+Non vi sono conseguenze negative per configurare i ruoli di integrazione in anticipo.

-For step-by-step instructions, see [Grant Adobe I/O integrations access to workspaces and assign roles](/help/administrating-target/c-user-management/property-channel/configure-adobe-io-integration.md).
+For step-by-step instructions and more information, see [Grant Adobe I/O integrations access to workspaces and assign roles](/help/administrating-target/c-user-management/property-channel/configure-adobe-io-integration.md).

 ## Target Standard/Premium 19.8.1 (20 agosto 2019) {#tgt-19-8-1}